CodingMilitia/Blog/content/about.md

 As widely known in the software development business, naming is hard! 😀

 Due to this indisputable fact, when I was trying to come up with a name for the blog, something more easily remembered than my name, particularly for non-portuguese speakers, I turned to one of my favorite things: heavy metal music.
 I jotted down some names from songs and albums, to try and think if I could adapt to the context of coding.
-One of the names that came up was [Metal Militia](https://youtu.be/sdGrxMKKHbo), a song by [Metallica](https://www.metallica.com/), and that's where Coding Militia came from 🙂🤘.
+One of the names that came up was [Metal Militia](https://youtu.be/Tche1TWh0mQ), a song by [Metallica](https://www.metallica.com/), and that's where Coding Militia came from 🙂🤘.

-{{< yt sdGrxMKKHbo >}}
+{{< yt Tche1TWh0mQ >}}

 <br/>